oliviergimenez/Bayesian_Workshop/README.md

 * Say something about confidence, credible and HPD intervals.
 * Add another Metropolis example, with adaptation, with the beta-binomial example, and discuss several levels of acceptance.
 * Add a section on LOO, and discuss complementarity with WAIC.
+* I went for `Jags` and `Nimble` but if not interested, there are other options, much more user-friendly, to fit models in the Bayesian framework with an `R`-like syntax.
+Check out the [CRAN Task View: Bayesian Inference](https://cran.r-project.org/web/views/Bayesian.html).
+* Mention free Bayesian books [here](https://www.bookdown.org/home/tags/bayesian/).
+* Add a plot with several lines from posterior distribution of regression parameters to a plot of mean response function of a covariate; then get the credible interval on the prediction.